htsachakis/CloudflareAccessGroupIPUpdater/README.md

 A Go CLI application that automatically updates your Cloudflare Access Group IP address when your public IP changes.
 This is useful for maintaining secure access to your resources when your IP address changes dynamically.

 # Why I Built This
-I developed this tool so I can access my hosted services from multiple locations even when my dynamic IP changes, without the need to login every time to the Cloudflare access policy to update manually the IP address.
+I developed this tool, so I can access my hosted services from multiple locations even when my dynamic IP changes, without the need to log in every time to the Cloudflare access policy to manually update the IP address.
 This saves time and ensures I never lose access to my services due to IP changes.

 ## Features

-- Retrieves your current public IP address using ipify.org
+- Retrieves your current public IP address using multiple IP provider services for redundancy
 - Gets your Cloudflare Access Group configuration using the Cloudflare API
 - Compares your current IP with the one in your Cloudflare Access Group
 - Updates the Access Group if the IP has changed
 - Runs on a cron schedule you specify via environment variables
 - Sends notifications when IP changes or on errors via Shoutrrr (supports Discord, Slack, Telegram, email, and more)
 - Test notification feature to verify your notification setup
+- HTTP health check endpoint for container monitoring
 - Built with Go for efficient resource usage